dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/tail.jpeg)

-↓ White specks from film expiration, not dust.

 ![Alt text](photos/cloud.jpeg)

+↑ The white specks are from film expiration, not dust!!1

-As you can see, the results speak for themselves.
+Anyway, as you can see, the results speak for themselves!

 ## So What's the Catch?

-It's not an off-the-shelf product, so you need to be a bit handy:
+It's not a turn-key solution.
+You need to be a bit handy:

-* Basic DIY skills: Wire up a plug, measure with a caliper, etc.
+* Basic DIY skills: Wire a plug, using a caliper, etc.

 * Access to 3D printer (Your own / local library / makerspace)